khulnasoft-lab/design.khulnasoft.com/contents/components/checkboxes.md

 ## Usage

 * Use multiple checkboxes when a user can select one or more option, including all or none.
-* Use a single checkbox when the state represents the opposite choice, e.g., checking an "Accept terms and agreements" checkbox means a user accepts, where unchecking indicates the user does not accept.
+* Use a single checkbox when the result of a checked/unchecked state is **not** effective or noticeable immediately, and the user needs a confirmation of it being saved.
+(Use a toggle when a state change has an immediate effect.)
-* A vertical (stacked) layout is preferred, with one checkbox per line.
-For sets of two with short labels where wrapping or width constraints are not an issue the inline (horizontal) layout is acceptable.
+* Use a single checkbox when there is a choice between two options, e.g., checking an "Accept terms and agreements" checkbox means a user accepts, where unchecked indicates the user does not accept.
 * Checkboxes may replace toggles, segmented controls, or radio buttons (when multiple can be selected).
 For help with choosing the right solution, follow the table below.
 * An indeterminate state can’t be achieved within the markup alone and must be done programmatically.